 - Ten Kings

 - Revelation 17 describes ten powerful rulers.
 They are not kings because they have no kingdom yet.
-Still they have the power needed to bring the Antichrist into world rulership which they do so they can rule openly with him.
-They accomplish this by keeping Wormwood's coming secret to accentuate the resulting crisis.
+Still, they have the power needed to bring the Antichrist into world rulership which they do so they can rule openly with him.
+It appears that they accomplish this by keeping the coming Wormwood disasters secret and accentuate the resulting crisis.
 They also specifically cause the destruction of Mystery Babylon who is pictured as keeping the Beast at bay or out of power (riding him).
 These ten kings may be the Bible's confirmation of the infamous Illuminati, rumored to pull the strings of all the world rulers.

 - Time of Jacob's Trouble

-- Commonly thought to be the first half of the 70th Week.
-This is actually the same event as Armageddon: The Day of the LORD (Jer 30:7=Isa 13:6-9).
+- Commonly thought to be the first half of the 70th Week or other long periods related to the Great Tribulation.
+This is actually the same single day event as Armageddon: The Day of the LORD (Jer 30:6-7=Isa 13:6-9).

 - Two Witnesses

-- During the 1260 days of the Great Tribulation these two prophets witness against the Antichrist at his headquarters in the Third Temple in Jerusalem (Rev 11:1-4; Dan 11:45; 2Th 2:4).
-When their witness is finished they will die 3½ days before the resurrection of all the dead in Christ and the rapture of the alive in Christ on Tishrei 1.
-These two seem to be the two witnesses required to give the testimony of the crescent new moon of Tishrei per the ancient tradition practiced even in the First Century when Jesus kept the feasts on the correct calendar and dates.
-Although some think they will be Elijah and Enoch or Moses and Elijah the truth is like John the Baptist they will be two new men who come in the spirit and pattern of Moses and Elijah.
-(Rev 11:3-13; Mal 4:5-6).
-Probably like them, one will be from the Southern House of Judah, and the other from the Northern House of Israel.
+- During the 1260 days of the Great Tribulation, these two prophets witness against the Antichrist at his headquarters, the Third Temple in Jerusalem (Rev 11:1-4; Dan 11:45; 2Th 2:4).
+When their witness is finished, they will die 3½ days before the resurrection of the dead in Christ (and rapture) on Tishrei 1 of the biblical calendar, of which they are the first two raised.
+These two seem to be the two witnesses required to give the testimony of the crescent new moon of Tishrei per the ancient tradition kept in Jesus' day.
+Although certain people always think that the Two Witnesses will be Elijah and Enoch or Moses and Elijah, the truth is, like John the Baptist, they will be two new men who come in the spirit and pattern of Moses and Elijah (Rev 11:3-13; Mal 4:5-6).
+Probably just like them, one will be from the southern House of Judah, and the other from the northern House of Israel.

 - The Woman